 Where you can ride

 If a bike meets the EAPC requirements it’s classed as a normal pedal bike.
 This means you can ride it on cycle paths and anywhere else pedal bikes are allowed.

 Other kinds of electric bike

-Any electric bike that doesn’t meet the EAPC rules needs to be registered and taxed.
+Any electric bike that does not meet the EAPC rules is classed as a motorcycle or moped and needs to be registered and taxed.
 You’ll need a driving licence to ride one and you must wear a crash helmet.

 An electric bike must be type approved if either:

 - it can be propelled without pedalling (a ‘twist and go’ EAPC)